DDI-Talent/python-shiny-app-template/README.md

 2. We need to edit a hidden file.
 To view hidden files in VSCode open File > Preferences > Settings
 3. Search for `Files: Exclude`
 4. Hover over the entry that looks like `**/.*` and delete it.
-5. Open the `.github/workflows/deploy-shiny.yml` file in your VSCode IDE.
-Add the `-a` flag to the bottom of the file:
+5. Locate the `.github` folder and inside it, the `workflows` folder.
+Open the `deploy-shiny.yml` file in your VSCode IDE.
+Add the `-a` flag to the bottom of the file.
+For example:

 ```yml